yundaqwe/NLPPJ/README.md

 * Download the [s3prl]( https://github.com/s3prl/s3prl/tree/main/s3prl/downstream ) framework (via cloning)
 * Replace `runner.py` file in the `s3prl` framework with ours.
 * Move `sophon` folder to the `s3prl/s3prl/downstream/` folder in the s3prl clone.
-* See the [General Usage](https://github.com/s3prl/s3prl/tree/main/s3prl/downstream#general-usage) to understand how to run the experiments
+* See the [General Usage](https://github.com/s3prl/s3prl/tree/main/s3prl/downstream#general-usage) section in the `s3prl` documentation to understand how to run the experiments